shervinkoushan/cv_challenge_22/README.md

-# A Tour Into The Picture
+# A Tour Into the Picture

 A project for the course EI70110 Computer Vision offered during SS 2022 at the Technical Univerity of Munich.